Social Studies

 Other | Regents course |

-This interdisciplinary course centers on the cooperative discovery of the history and literature of the United States.
+This course centers on the cooperative discovery of the history and literature of the United States.
 It is designed to help students establish connections between the political ideas, movements and events that shaped our country and the artistic movements that have created our culture.
 Chronological and topical approaches to literature and history provide the framework for the study of the American experience.
 Students read a variety of short and longer texts that complement the exploration of United States history and primary source documents including the U.S. Constitution and landmark Supreme Court cases.

 This course culminates with the New York State Regents examinations in both U.S. History and Government and English Language Arts, which are graduation requirements.